leadeeplugin/leadee/README.md

 ## Warning

-This is a beta version of the plugin, and we are continuously improving it every day.
-However, the plugin may contain some errors that we may not be aware of.
 If you discover any errors, please report them to github issues.
 ## License

 Leadee is released under the GPL v3 license.
 You can find the full license text [here](https://www.gnu.org/licenses/gpl-3.0.html).